 Phase Two (2)

 As directed by the FAA Reauthorization Act of 2018 (H.R.
 302 SEC.
-376(b)) (PDF), UPP is required to meet additional objectives prior to completion.
+376(b)) (PDF), UPP was required to meet additional objectives prior to completion.
 These objectives include testing of Remote Identification (RID) technologies and operations with increasing volumes and density.
-This testing will be conducted in cooperation with National Aeronautics and Space Administration (NASA), FAA UAS Test Sites, industry stakeholders, and UAS Integration Pilot Program (IPP) participants.

-The FAA will conduct the second phase of work in order to evaluate results and determine the appropriate next steps.
-UPP Phase 2 moves toward the development and deployment of RID technologies in increasingly complex environments to enable a UTM ecosystem.
+The FAA conducted the second phase of work in fall of 2020 in cooperation with NASA, industry stakeholders, UAS Integration Pilot Program (IPP) participants, and the selected FAA UAS Test Sites.
+UPP Phase 2 moves toward the deployment of RID technologies in increasingly complex environments to enable a UTM ecosystem.

 As the FAA, NASA, and partners move forward, the primary goal for UPP is to develop, demonstrate, and provide enterprise services that will support the implementation of initial UTM operations using a cloud service infrastructure.
 These enterprise services will support the sharing of information that promotes cooperative separation and situational awareness.